bpucker/FlavonoidFriday/README.md

+### (47) Anthocyanins in carrots ###

+> **_<a href="https://github.com/bpucker/FlavonoidFriday">TWEET</a>:_** Carrots are usually orange due to carotenoids, but high levels of anthocyanins can result in purple or black coloration of carrots #FlavonoidFriday (details: )

+[Iorizzo et al., 2020](https://www.mdpi.com/2073-4425/11/8/906) reviewed the anthocyanin biosynthesis in carrots.
+Carrot extracts are used as "natural" colorants of nutritional products.
+Anthocyanins are approved in the US and Europe, but products must be labeld with E163 to show the inclusion of these pigments.
+Carrots are rich in anthocyanins and lack off-taste components that are preventing the use of other plant species.
+The wide color range of these anthocyanins is another advantage.
+Anthocyanins account for a major fraction of the phenolic compounds in carrots.
+Purple carrots have often five different types of cyanidin glycosides (2 are non-acylated and 3 are acylated).
+Many studies reported a dominance of the acylated anthocyanins over the non-acylated anthocyanins.
+Acylation with ferulic (Cy3XSGG), sinapic (Cy3XSGG), and coumaric acid (Cy3XCGG) are the most abundant cyanidin glycoside modifcations in carrot roots.
+These acylated anthocyanins are better suited for food coloration than non-acylated anthocyanins due to their higher stability at higher pH values.
+Four major QTL were identified that are responsible for the purple pigmentation of carrots.
+In total, 159 potential anthocyanin biosynthesis genes were detected in the carrot genome sequence annotation.
+No _F3'5'H_ was identified suggesting that it is not present in carrots. _FNS_ and _FLS_ show low expression in roots of purple carrots suggesting that substrate composition needs to be avoided for high anthcoyanin formation. _DFR1_ was found to be up-regulated in all studies suggesting that this is a crucial point in controlling the anthocyanin content.
+DcMYB6 was identified as important anthocyanin activator in some, but not in all purple cultivars.
+DcMYB7 and DcMYB113 were identified as additional anthocyanin activators.
+These MYBs might activate the anthocyanin biosynthesis in slightly different ways resulting in different ratios of anthocyanin types.
+The modification of anthocyanin biosynthesis genes by genome editing or the application of co-pigmentation could be future research fields.

 ## Contact ##
 Do you have a recent open access publication about the flavonoid biosynthesis that could be featured here?
 Please get in touch: [Boas Pucker (email)](mailto:b.pucker@tu-braunschweig.de?subject=[GitHub]FlavonoidFriday)